gab-guimaraes/flutter-projects/README.md

 ### Mi Card Flutter
 Its a shaggy personal card with e-mail and phone.
 I used Google Fonts.

+### Xylophone Music
+Creating a colorful xylophone with 7 notes (c, d, e, f, g, a and b).

 > Google Fonts: https://fonts.google.com/